bibincatchme/kubernetes/EKS-AddUser-VS-Role/README.md

-## How to Add IAM User and IAM Role to AWS EKS Cluster?
+# How to Add IAM User and IAM Role to AWS EKS Cluster?

+### Add IAM Use to AWS EKS Cluster

 Create developer user with below policy